rlancaste/Astro-Dev/README.md

 One of the primary goals of this repository is to make it easy to make changes to the code.
 You can use either XCode or QT Creator for this purpose.
 It is recommended that you use QT Creator because it has the ability to edit the UI files and it is designed for QT development, but XCode has some very nice features, especially its code analysis algorithms.
-You can get [QT creator](https://www.qt.io/) from QT, from Craft, or Homebrew, it is probably best to use the Craft installed QT.
+You can get [QT creator](https://www.qt.io/) from QT, from Craft, or Homebrew, but it is probably best to use it with the Craft installed QT.

 ## Forking the Repo and The source folder
 For INDI, INDI 3rd Party, StellarSolver, KStars, and INDI Web Manager, you should use the forked repo option USE_FORKED_REPO